SPoVi/My_Python/HackerRank/Level 1/Strings/README.md

 - __Alphabet Rangoli__: *****
     - METHODS: ljust(width), rjust(width), center(width)
     - LIST COMPREHENSION
     - Description:  You are given an integer, N. Your task is to print an alphabet rangoli PATTERN of size N.

+- __Capitalize__: ***
+    - METHODS: capitalize(), split()
+    - Description: Given a full name, your task is to capitalize the name appropriately.